dnsinogeorgos/ccmasker/README.md

 ```

 ### Python equivalent
-Wrote an equivalent script for python for comparison.
+Wrote an equivalent python script for comparison.
-It is impressive how it performs compared to the go version.
+It is impressive how it performs compared to the go variant.
 A while loop sending logs to rsyslog with the python version
 has an ~8mb memory footprint compared to ~5mb for go
 and uses roughly .4% cpu compared to .3% for go.
-Of course there are not proper measurements but still
+Of course these are not proper measurements but still
 it shows how far python has come in terms of performance.